zlatozar/study-paip/reference/Readme.md

 (get 'fred 'age) ;=> 24
 ```

-Like GETF, GET is SETFable, so you can attach arbitrary information to a symbol like this:
+Like GETF, GET is SETFable, so you can attach arbitrary information to a symbol like this:<br/>
 ```(setf (get 'some-symbol 'my-key) "information")```

+See also: GETF

+### pushnew

+(**pushnew** _item_ _place_) => list

+PUSHNEW is a generalized assignment operator like PUSH, but it first checks to make sure the element is not a member of the list, so it is useful for adding an element to a set.

 ## Koans